anjalee-kulasinghe/portfolio-project1-cv-website/README.md

 ## Code Institute - First Milestone Project: User Centric Frontend Development.

-This website was developed to show case my ability to design and create a static website.
+This website was developed to showcase my ability to design and create a static website.

-Online CV is the website that include my experiance, education, skills & expertices and my contact information.
-I have created this website to target the potential employment opertunities.Since online resumes is instant, i have the opertunity to update my resume with few clicks and the CV will be up to date.
+Online CV is the website that includes my experience, education, skills, and expertise, as well as my contact information.
+I have created this website to target the potential employment opportunities.
+Since online resumes are instant, I have the opportunity to update my resume with a few clicks, and the CV will be up-to-date.

 # Table of Contents
 - [Anjalee Kulasinghe Online CV](#anjalee-kulasinghe-online-cv)